 Care of the tree Agonis flexuosa or Western Australian peppermint |

 The genus Agonis, of the Myrtaceae family, comprises 4 species of shrubs and small trees native to Australia.
 These species are: Agonis flexuosa, Agonis theiformis, Agonis undulata, Agonis baxteri.
 Common names: Willow myrtle, Western Australian peppermint, Swan River peppermint.
 This species is native to Western Australia.
-They are evergreen trees with a wide crown and elegant bearing with hanging branches that reach between 10 and 15 meters (33-50 feet) in height.
-They have long leathery dark green leaves with pointed ends that give off a pleasant mint smell if crushed.
+It is an evergreen tree with a wide crown and elegant bearing with hanging branches that reaches between 10 and 15 meters (33-50 feet) in height.
+It has long leathery dark green leaves with pointed ends that give off a pleasant mint smell if crushed.
 The white flowers, quite perfumed, appear in groups in the axils of the leaves.
-They bloom in spring and summer.
-These fast-growing plants are used to form windbreaks, as isolated specimens, in public parks and gardens, and even in pots.
-They are ideal for Mediterranean coastal gardens and for fixing slopes.
+It blooms in spring and summer.
+This fast-growing plant is used to form windbreaks, as isolated specimens, in public parks and gardens, and even in pots.
+It is ideal for Mediterranean coastal gardens and for fixing slopes.
 Agonis flexuosa can be grown in direct sunlight, semi-shade and shade exposures.
 Although adult plants can tolerate light frosts, it is better not to expose them to less than 5 ºC (41 ºF).
 Willow myrtle grows in any type of soil, whether it is poor, acid, limestone, sandy, clayey or drained.
-They resist drought well; it is recommended to wait until the soil has dried before watering.
+It resists drought well; it is recommended to wait until the soil has dried before watering.
 Fertilize with slow release mineral fertilizer in early spring.
 Young specimens are usually pruned in late winter to shape them.
-Once they are well established, they are usually not pruned.
+Once it is well established, it is usually not pruned.
 Agonis flexuosa is a tree resistant to typical pests and diseases.
 Western Australian peppermint propagates by semi-mature cuttings during the summer or from seeds sown in spring; It must be taken into account that the seeds develop their germination capacity by remaining one year in the plant. |

 Images of the tree Agonis flexuosa or Western Australian peppermint |